 When selecting evergreens, be sure to consider how they look year-round.
 What is their overall shape and their texture?
 Take into account the size of the space that you want the evergreen to fill, and know the exposure of sun and wind that it will receive in that location.
 For example, anything that blooms in the spring must have morning sun and afternoon shade.
 Make the right choice now for years of beauty later.
 To decide what you want your garden to look like, take a step back—literally.
 Stand out on the road and imagine your finished garden.
 Consider the shape of your home.
 Professionals suggest taking some photographs of your home and surrounding garden.
 Enlarge the pictures and draw in shrubs and trees.
 Or cut out shrubs and trees from a garden catalog and glue them in place on the picture.
 Ultimately the plants should complement the home.
 Avoid planting trees and shrubs in front of windows.
 In a few years the view may be completely blocked.
-Remember that some evergreens mature into large trees that can easily overshadow a home.
+Remember that some evergreens mature into large trees that can easily overshadow a home, which may need a tree removal service.
 Evergreens can smother a building if they are placed too close to each other and too close to the home.
 Study catalogs and go to nurseries to see what is new, and also what will do well in your particular environment.
 Ask questions.
 A good nursery has a knowledgeable staff, and the better mail order catalogs welcome questions.

 In addition to landscaping around the house, evergreens also work as effective wind screens and privacy barriers.
 They can also highlight a garden path or a long driveway.